 (6) Security valued based on the indicative bid price on or near September 30, 2009, offered by the respective syndication agent's trading desk or secondary desk.

-(7) Security valued based on the transaction sale price subsequent to September 30, 2009 (see Note 12).
+(7) Security valued based on the transaction sale price subsequent to September 30, 2009.